 It has the added benefit of making it easy for fans and followers to verify that the content truly was created by someone outside of your firm.

 Be clear about what kind of content you’re looking for

 UGC creators want you to share their content.
 That means they want you to tell them what kind of content you’re most likely to share.

-Only 16 percent of brands offer clear guidelines on what kind of user-generated content they want fans to create and share.
-But more than half of consumers want brands to tell them exactly what to do when it comes to UGC.
-Don’t be afraid to get really specific.
-Make it easy for people to share content that fits your needs.
+Only 16%t of brands offer clear guidelines on what kind of user-generated content they want fans to create and share, but more than half of consumers want brands to tell them exactly what to do when it comes to UGC.
+So don’t be afraid to get specific and make it easy for people to share content that fits your needs.

-Sit down with your social media strategy document and look for ways that UGC aligns with your existing marketing goals.
-Then, create a simple statement based on that information that tells users exactly what kind of content you’re mostly likely to feature.
+Firstly, sit down with your social media strategy document and look for ways UGC aligns with your existing marketing goals.
+Then, create a simple statement based on that information that tells users specifically what kind of content you’re most likely to feature.

 Once you have a clear UGC ask, share it anywhere people are likely to interact with your brand:

 - in other user-generated content social media posts,

 - on your website,